mbrt/ruplicity/README.md

 Why I chose to implement a duplicity backup reader in Rust?
 What are the differencies with duplicity?

 1. Performances.
+Listing the files in a 195 GB backup from an external hard drive takes 9.1 seconds in my laptop with ruplicity and 166 seconds with duplicity with an empty cache.
+The time goes down to 33 seconds for duplicity by having cached the backup signatures in the hard drive.
+This is still a huge performance gain, however I believe that we can still improve the time a lot.
 2. Provide an easy to use library to implement features such as a [command line utility](https://github.com/mbrt/ruplicity-console), and a [fuse filesystem](https://github.com/mbrt/ruplicity-fuse) to mount a backup directly in your file system (that is not easily implementable within duplicity).

-This library will not aim to replace duplicity, since it does not provide actual backup / restore functionalities, and it does not have the [many backends](http://duplicity.nongnu.org/duplicity.1.html) duplicity has.
+This library does not aim to replace duplicity, since it does not provide actual backup / restore functionalities, and it does not have the [many backends](http://duplicity.nongnu.org/duplicity.1.html) duplicity has.
+However, feel free to contribute if you need them.

 ## Example

-This example demonstrates the opening of a backup in a local directory, and printing the files in each backup snapshot.
+This example demonstrates the opening of a backup stored in a local directory, and printing the files present in each backup snapshot.

 ```rust
 extern crate ruplicity;